Wild Camping adventure weekends

 - Explore the hills and mountains in confidence with a Mountain Leader

 - A group of friends - a weekend away to remember

 - Relaxing time away from the stresses of life

-- Father and son away time in the Great Outdoors
+- Quality time away with your son or daughter in the Great Outdoors

 - Gaining mountain knowledge & experience

 - Improving fitness for an upcoming trek or challenge walk

 - Quality Mountain Days for trainee Mountain Leaders